mhinzz/Snake-P/README.md

 # Snake-P
-Snake game programed in Python
+Snake game programed in Python using PyGame.